supersabbath/gendir/README.md

 gendir
 ======
 A Script to generate a dictionary of words from a text file or stdin.
 It also could be used to joint two different lists of words in different files.
-In output file each word will be unique:
+The results will be written to the output file (mandatory first argument), alphabetically ordered and each word will be unique:

 Usage:
   gendir.sh [-h | -v] outputfile inputfile ...